aphanotus/openEd/BI164.23S.Evolution.and.Diversity/BI164.23S.Evolution.and.Diversity.syllabus.md

 ### Course Objectives

-1. Understand the general principles of inheritance
+1. Understand the philosophy of science and scientific methodologies as they are applied in biology
-2. Understand the general principles of population genetics and the processes that cause changes in gene frequencies
+2. Understand the general principles of evolutionary biology, including heritability, genetic and phenotypic variability and how they change over time, speciation and species interactions.
-3. Understand the patterns of macroevolution
-4. Survey the patterns of biodiversity using a phylogenetic framework
-5. Understand the ecological interactions that promote and maintain biological diversity
+3. Build foundational knowledge of biological diversity at multiple levels of organization
+4. Develop skills in laboratory techniques, data analysis, and scientific writing

 #### Required textbook

 *Biological Science*, Scott Freeman, et al., 6th edition. <a href="https://www.amazon.com/Biological-Science-6th-Scott-Freeman/dp/0321976495/" target="_blank">[Amazon]</a> <a href="https://www.powells.com/book/biological-science-9780321976499" target="_blank">[Powells]</a>

-You should read the assigned chapters or pages before or immediately after the corresponding class period.
+You should complete the assigned readings before each class.
+Reading in advance will allow you to engage in that day's activities.
 Students are encouraged to purchase used copies of the textbook.
 Any additional readings will be provided via Moodle.

 ### Laboratory